RhetTbull/osxphotos/README.rst

      run        Run a python file using same environment as osxphotos snap       Create snapshot of Photos database to use with diff command theme      Manage osxphotos color themes.
-     tutorial   Display osxphotos tutorial.
+     timewarp   Adjust date/time/timezone of photos in Apple Photos. tutorial   Display osxphotos tutorial.
      uninstall  Uninstall Python packages from the osxphotos environment uuid       Print out unique IDs (UUID) of photos selected in Photos